smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 as well as / and /home autumatically.
-Blank '' means the script does not try to back that item up This is the backup sub directory name, not the actual data file path DATA_1_DIR=''
+Blank '' means the script does not try to back that item up This is the backup sub directory name, not the actual data file path Remote machines must be in this form: username@machine:/path/to/backup/source

+DATA_1_DIR=''
 DATA_2_DIR=''
 DATA_3_DIR=''